 Individual product details

-To see a detailed chart for an individual product on your Revenue page, click the name of a managed product, subscription, or rewarded product.
+To see a detailed chart for an individual product on your Revenue page, click the name of a managed product, or subscription.

 Your product’s revenue data will be displayed on a chart.
 Near the top of the screen, click the tabs and filters to view other dimensions.